-Students will choose one option from the EBacc choice and two further option subjects from the columns provided.
-Some students have been identified as needing to focus on more vocational qualifications and will therefore study combined science and BTEC Sports Science.
+Students will choose three options from our range of qualifications that we offer.
 Our recommendation is that the students keep their options broad and balanced, so that they have as many routes as possible open for Post-16 study.
 Students and their families should consider the following: